updatecli/updatecli-action/README.md

 Updatecli is an automation engine that allows you to define custom update pipelines.

-Documentation is available on [updatecli/docs/automate/github_action](https://www.updatecli.io/docs/automate/github_action/)
+A Quick-start is available on [www.updatecli.io/docs/prologue/quick-start](https://www.updatecli.io/docs/prologue/quick-start/)

 ## Usage